Beliar83/godot-yaml-asset/README.md

 # godot-yaml-asset
 Godot yaml adds printing and parsing yaml data.

-It uses yaml-cpp for the basic parsing and specific converters for Godot classes.
+It uses rapidyaml for the basic parsing and specific converters for Godot classes.

 Supported classes are printed as either their matching yaml type or, if special handling is necessary, using a yaml tag to identify them as that special type.